haixiang1977/algorithem-selfstudy/data_structure/README.txt

 queue -> priority queue -> heap
 tree

+stl organizes its classes into three categories: sequence containers, adapters and associative containers. stack is an adapter implementing LIFO access. queue is an adapter implementing FIFO access. a priority queue is an adapter for which deletion returns the largest (or smallest) value.

+sequence container: store data by position in linear order: first element, second element, ... - vector, deque, list associative container: stores elements by key and access elements by key - set, multiset, map, multimap adapter contains another container as its underlying storge structure - stack, queue, priority_queue

 std::array: store in the stack and its size has to be known at compile time std::vector: store in the heap and is dynamical std::array.
 Recommend to use.